AlonaPashko/Store/README.md

 # Store

-It`s a store progect with base class Product and subclasses:
+It`s a store progect with system of interfaces:

+- IProduct - has Name, Price and Producent properties,
+- IPrint - has a method for printing,
+- IExpressionReader - for the Reader class,
+- IExpressionWriter - for the Writer class,
+- IBuy,
+- IExiceProducts (inherits IProduct, IPrint) - includes properties and methods relating to the licence,
+- IFragileProducts (inherits IProduct, IPrint) - includes Marking and Type properties,
+- IHazardousMaterial (inherits IProduct, IPrint) - includes properties relating to the substance class and unification number,
+- IPerishableProducts (inherits IProduct, IPrint) - includes methods of counting days before spoilage,
+- IMovies (inherits IProduct, IPrint) - includes Genre and YearOfRelease properties.

+Also project has a superclass Product (implements IProduct, IComparable, IPrint) and subclasses:

 - Meat - describes meat,
-- DairyProducts - describes dairy products,
+- DairyProducts (implements IPerishableProducts) - describes dairy products,
 - HouseholdChemical - describes household chemical products.

-Class Product implements the interface IComparable for comparation objects.

 Also project has classes:

-- Buy - can parse a string, show a purchase,
+- Buy (implements IProduct) - show a purchase,
-- Check (implemented IPrint) - can check a purchase,
+- Check (implements IPrint) - can check a purchase,
 - Storage - is a collection of Products.

-The folder Interfaces has interfaces:

-- IViewerBuy - has a method for showing the class Buy,
-- IPrint (inherits IViewerBuy) - has a method for printing the purchase,
-- IExpressionReader - for the Reader class,
-- IExpressionWriter - for the Writer class,
-- IExiceProducts - includes properties and methods relating to the licence,
-- IFragileProducts - includes Marking and Type properties,
-- IHazardousMaterial - includes properties relating to the substance class and unification number,
-- IPerishableProducts - includes methods of counting days before spoilage.

 The folder Enums has enums: